Social Security's Ticket to Work Program

 • are 18 through 64 years old, and

-• receive SSDI, or receive SSI based on disability
+• receive SSDI, or receive SSI based on disability.

 How the Ticket to Work program works

 When you participate in Ticket to Work, you usually work with either an Employment Network (EN) or your state Vocational Rehabilitation (VR) agency.
-These providers help you identify your employment goals, understand your work options, apply for jobs, access training, and build a plan for long-term success.
-The services are provided at no cost to eligible beneficiaries.
 For example, if you live in Ohio, the state vocational rehabilitation agency is Opportunities for Ohioans with Disabilities (OOD).
 Some state agencies, including OOD, also offer Work Incentives Planning, which can help you understand how employment may affect your SSI, SSDI, Medicare, and Medicaid benefits.

 What is the Trial Work Period?